BrandonHT/house-pricing-refactoring/README.md

 ## How to get the data

-The data is available for free under the `data` tab of the [Kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).
+The data and its dictionary is available for free under the `data` tab of the [Kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).

 ## Repository structure